-The scheduler is the kernel component responsible for managing the state of the processes, i.e., for assigning the processor to the processes.
+The scheduler is the kernel component responsible for managing the state of the processes, i.e., for assigning the processor to processes.

-- Each task is characterized by a priority (either constant or variable during its execution). - The scheduler always assigns the processor to the non-dormant and non-blocked task that has the highest priority.
+- Each task is characterized by a priority (either constant or variable during its execution). - The scheduler always assigns the processor to one of the running tasks with the highest priority.

-If several tasks share the highest priority, then the conflict can be solved in several ways:
+If several tasks share the highest priority, then the task that is selected can be chosen in several ways: